 No more than five (5) customer visits per day at the premises shall be allowed.

 Home Business.
-Any proposed home-based business not meeting the requirements of Subsections (A) or (B) may be allowed in designated zoning districts subject to conditional use review by the Board of Adjustment under Section 5.7, and the following requirements.
+Any proposed home-based business not meeting the requirements of Subsections (A) or (B) may be allowed in designated zoning districts subject to conditional use review by the DRB under Section 5.7, and the following requirements.
 No home business shall be approved that:

 Changes the outside appearance of the dwelling in such a way as to be out of character with the neighborhood or is visible from the street or adjoining properties.